 Alternatively, India’s ban on Chinese apps has paved the way for the ‘Digital India Atmanirbhar Bharat Innovate Challenge’ in India.
 The government has been encouraging Indian developers to channelise their creativity and create technology that can rival these global behemoths.

 Thus, Roposo and Chingari have replaced TikTok, Jio Switch has replaced SHAREit, and Camera Scanner has replaced Cam Scanner.
 Furthermore, FAUG has tried to replace PUBG.
-While most of the alternatives may not be as user-friendly or efficient, this is testament to a positive trend.
+While most of the alternatives may not be as user-friendly or efficient, this is a testament to a positive trend.
 Of course, there have been certain issues relating to data security for the home-grown apps as well.
 The need of the hour is a comprehensive law on data protection and data security.
 A Joint Parliamentary Committee is examining the Data Protection Bill, 2019.
 A comprehensive law will bring about a certain uniformity regarding data protection.
-That will allow the application of a uniform law to every player, and the exercise of such power under Section 69A will not have a political colour.
+That will allow the application of a uniform law to every player, and the exercise of such power under Section 69A will not have a political color.